platformsh/platformsh-docs/reference/toolstacks/python/README.md

    This setting allows your application writing files to `/app/tmp` and have logs stored in `/app/logs`.

-Then, setup the routes to your application in `.platform/routes.yaml`.
+Then, set up the routes to your application in `.platform/routes.yaml`.

    ```yaml
    "http://{default}/":